piskunow/homepage/contents/posts/deep-questions/index.md

 ## Language models in production

-We used GPT-2 and BERT language models in production.
-We were granted AWS credit and early access to OpenAI GPT-2, which was the most advanced model at the time, and later on to GPT-3, the base of ChatGPT.
+We explored using GPT-2, [UniLM](https://github.com/microsoft/unilm) and [BERT](https://huggingface.co/docs/transformers/v4.31.0/en/model_doc/bert#transformers.BertForMultipleChoice) language models in production.
+We were granted AWS credit and early access to OpenAI GPT-2, which was the most advanced model at the time, and later on to GPT-3, the base of [ChatGPT](https://openai.com/chatgpt).
 This experience allowed me to delve deep into the world of language models and understand their practical applications in a real-world setting.

 ### Serverless progressive web applications